 Once both of your shapes are in place select everything.
-Then select your align tool on the top toolbar and align everything horizonitally.
-While everything is still selected, hit the the attach button on the bottom right tool bar to keep everything together.
+Then select your align tool on the top toolbar and align everything horizontally.
+While everything is still selected, hit the attach button on the bottom right toolbar to keep everything together.

 Now you can make your text for the center.
 After it is done be sure to align center and then attach again.
 Your monogram is ready to cut!